 Tutorial – How to add the Milky Way in photos

 The before and after below is a great example of this.
-The desert town, Sand Pedro de Atacama, has a Spaghetti Western feel to it.
-In this image I was happy with the foreground but felt the sky was lacking.
+The desert town, San Pedro de Atacama, has a Spaghetti Western feel to it.
+In this image, I was happy with the foreground but felt the sky was lacking.

 If you wish to experiment with this, I would really appreciate it if you included my name (Jimmy McIntyre) and blog address when you publish it.
 If you post your published image in the comments box of this post I’d be happy to check it out.

 Before and After